 Go to Stage Management of the stage for which you want to view a Replay.
 In the left hand menu, select Archive.
 You'll see a list of available recordings, ordered by date.
-You can also reach this section by clicking on the list icon next to the camera icon in the Stages list.

 To view a replay, click on the camera icon.
 It will open as if it is the stage, and then you'll need to click on the cover image just the same as if it was a live stage.